yleer/WebToon/README.md

 ***
 ### Why?
 This project's purpose is to test what I can do using what I've learned so far.
 After learning Swift by flowing instruction from online lessions.
 I wanted to make a real app used by many people.
 Before making my own new app, I decided to clone an existing app.
 Becuase clonning will give me ideas of how the app will look and sturcutre of the app.
-I thought if I clone an app that I use daily, it will be maningfull, so I cloned Naver Webtoon App which I use daily.
+I thought if I clone an app that I use daily, it will be maningful, so I cloned Naver Webtoon App which I use daily.

 ***